Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have Advantage on attack rolls against a creature Grappled by you.

 **Fast Wrestler**
-Your **:rsc-spd: Speed**{ .rsc } isn't halved when you move a creature Grappled by you if the creature is your size or smaller.
+Your **:rsc-spd: Speed**{ .em } isn't halved when you move a creature Grappled by you if the creature is your size or smaller.

 ---